morrijm4/bun-vite-react-ssg-htmx-showdown-stack/README.md

 # Configuring local deployments

 Run `aws configure sso` in the terminal and fill out the required information.
-Make sure your profile is called `personal-profile.dev` and `personal-profile.prod` respectivley.
-Use `aws sso login` whenever your session as expired.
+Make sure your profile is called `personal-profile.dev` and `personal-profile.prod` respectively.
+Use `bun sso` whenever your session as expired.